 The skills you use in your geographical studies make you of potential interest to a wide range of employers.
-The close link between the subject and the world around us makes for a long and varied list of related careers for example working with development or aid agencies, careers in the Armed Services, the local council, the police and property development to name but a few.
+The close link between the subject and the world around us makes for a long and varied list of related careers, For example, working with development or aid agencies, careers in the Armed Services, the local council, the police and property development to name but a few.
 Statistics show that compared with other subjects, Geographers are among the most employable students.
 This is because geographers possess the abilities and wide range of skills that employers look for.

-We provide all of the text books but students are urged to subscribe to Geography Review Magazine (5 issues per year specifically for A Level Geographers for around $\pounds 15$).
+We provide all of the text books but students are urged to subscribe to Geography Review Magazine (5 issues per year specifically for A Level Geographers for around £15).

-Students need to learn fieldwork skills which are taught during a field trip to Cornwall in March of Year 12.
-This costs around £450 for six days.
+Students need to learn fieldwork skills which are taught during a field trip to the coast in March of Year 12 and day trips to London.
+This costs around £400 for 4 days.
 (They often seek to come again).

 A visit to Iceland is also likely to take place every 2 years during October half term.
 This is optional and places on the trip will be offered to both Year 12 and Year 13 Geographers before being offered to other interested Sixth Formers.
-The cost of this is likely to be of the order of £1000 for 5 days.
-Examination Board: AQA Qualification: A Level Specification website: https://www.aqa.org.uk/subjects/languages/as-and-a-level/german-7662/introduction
+The cost of this is likely to be in the order of £1000 for 5 days.